Welcome to the University of Maryland, class of 2022!

 911 or 301-405-3333

-The police escort service is available to anyone who feels unsafe at any time.
+UMPD offers an escort service that’s available to anyone who feels unsafe at any time.
 Police will walk or bike with you across campus.
-Call the non-emergency police number, 301-405-3555.Go to the Top
+Call the non-emergency police number to access this.

 So, you’ve declared a major and you’re finding it isn’t to your liking, or maybe it just isn’t enough.
 Many majors and minors have a sequence of required classes, known as gateway courses, to take before you’re able to add it to your curriculum formally.